zwenza/react-best-practices/README.md

 ### 1.4 put async actions into componentDidMount

-Sometimes your component will need data which needs to be fetched first.
+Sometimes your component has to fetch data.
 So where do you put asynchronous actions in your react component?
 The answer is: componentDidMount

 There are actually "three" possible places:
 1. componentWillMount